 Identifying the influential behavioral factors behind the answers to these questions reveals predictive behavioral patterns.
 Use these revealed consumer reactions to create messages that meet their needs and expectations, so they progress through each buyer stage quicker.
 By aligning the content with consumer interests and synchronizing the delivery to match their intentions, not only will marketers improve the effectiveness of their personalization tactics, but it will translate into more leads that convert into sales with less effort.

 Behavioral data is more than valuable engagement data used to increase the effectiveness of personalized content.
 It also maximizes the relevancy of marketing messages by improving the placement and timing of their presentation.
 Instead of using a blanket approach to improve audience conversions, use aggregated behavioral data to predict and control their sales-cycle experience.

-Editor’s note: This post was written by nDash community member, Tiffany Winston.
-Tiffany writes a variety of business articles and website copy on topics such as entrepreneurship B2B marketing branded content and more.
-To learn more about Tiffany, or to have her write for your brand, sign up for nDash today!
+Editor’s note: This post is by nDash community member Tiffany Winston.
+Tiffany writes various business articles and website copy on topics such as entrepreneurship, B2B marketing branded content, and more.
+To learn more about Tiffany or to have her write for your brand, sign up for nDash today!